Kasabian: 2011–2012: Velociraptor!

-48:13 (2013–2015)
+2013–2015: 48:13

 In March 2013, Sergio Pizzorno confirmed via Facebook that touring rhythm guitarist Jay Mehler had left Kasabian to join Liam Gallagher's new band Beady Eye as a touring bass guitarist.
 Tim Carter joined Kasabian as a touring guitarist, first performing with the band on 6 March 2013 at Russell Brand's Give It Up for Comic Relief, comedy and music gig at Wembley Arena.
 Carter is a music engineering producer and assistant to Dan the Automator, who co-produced West Ryder Pauper Lunatic Asylum and Velociraptor!.

 Following a handful of gigs and festival performances throughout the year, Kasabian posted a teaser video in November 2013, announcing that they had been working on new material for the previous six months.
 The album was produced by Sergio Pizzorno.
 They also announced that they would be playing a homecoming gig in Victoria Park, Leicester to 60,000 people in June 2014, around the ten year anniversary of their debut album.
 On 4 April 2014, Kasabian were confirmed to be headlining the Pyramid Stage at Glastonbury Festival 2014 on 29 June 2014.

-On 28 April 2014, the band revealed that the album would be titled 48:13, and be released on 9 June 2014.
+On 28 April 2014, the band revealed that the album would be titled 48:13 and released on 9 June 2014.
 The lead single to promote the album, "Eez-eh", was released on 29 April 2014.
 "Eez-eh" was performed at Glastonbury Festival 2014 alongside other tracks from 48:13 and previous albums.
 The show also featured two cover versions – "Crazy", originally recorded by Gnarls Barkley, and "Praise You" by Fatboy Slim, which has been used as an intro to their song "L.S.F.".

 At the NME Awards 2015 Kasabian were nominated for 9 awards, beating the 2009 Oasis record (7 nominations).